1997 Raghopur Massacre

 The 1997 Raghopur massacre was an incident in a series of caste related violence in the Eastern Indian state of Bihar.
 Raghopur is a village located in Patut Panchayat of Bihta block of Patna district which is also home to the state capital Patna.
 On the night of 21 April 1997, an armed squad of Communist Party of India (Marxist-Leninist) Party Unity entered the village and selectively killed 6 men after identifying them as members of Bhumihar caste.
 The house of Janardhana Sharma, a local member of the Bihar Legislative Assembly, was blown up twice by explosives.

-Masscare
+Massacre

 At the time of the massacre Raghopur consisted of 150 households with Bhumihars and Musahars being the predominant castes in the village.
 There were around 50 Bhumihar households and 50 Musahar households.
 Other major castes living in the village included Dusadhs and Kanu Saus with one or two households belonging to other castes including a Muslim household.
 Most of the land in the village was owned by Bhumihars with two families owning more than 20 acres and all other families owning 5-10 acres of land.